 Checkerboard Composition with Light Colors shows a multiplicity of equally sized rectangles.
 The wholly regular and constant layout in terms of form is transformed by the alternation of color into a whole of unpredictable appearance.

-Our life too unfolds through equally measured entities of 24 hours that develop in always new ways.
-In the course of time we seek to organize the unpredictable flow of daily life into more constant events.
+Our life unfolds through equally measured entities, such as for instance days made of twenty-four hours which, however, develop in always new ways.
+Moreover, In the course of time we seek to organize the unpredictable flow of daily life into more constant and expectable events.

 Broadway Boogie Woogie shows an unpredictable rhythm of small different squares which evolve into more orderly and constant rhythms through symmetrical sequences (Diagram A):